ramblingbarney/refactored-funicular/README.md

   * Clicking button 'Add Category'
   * The recipe name will appear on the 'get_categories' page

+### Get Cuisine (Show all fixture cuisines)

+* As a user I want to see the cuisines that have been created from fixtures ['Thai','Chinese','Indian'].

+  * Example acceptance criteria:
+    * 3 cuisines will be shown on the page ['Thai','Chinese','Indian']

+### Get Cuisine (Show all fixture Cuisines with Delete button)

+* As a user I want to see the cuisines that have been created and each one will be shown with a 'Delete' button.

+  * Example acceptance criteria:
+    * Each cuisine created will have a 'Delete' link/button
+    * The page will have 3 'Delete' link/buttons

+### Get Cuisine (Show all fixture Cuisines with Edit button)

+* As a user I want to see the cuisines that have been created and each one will be shown with a 'Edit' button.

+  * Example acceptance criteria:
+    * Each cuisine created will have a 'Edit' link/button
+    * The page will have 3 'Edit' link/buttons

+### Delete the first Cuisine

+* As a user I want to click on the 'Delete' link/button for the first cuisine, the page refreshes and it disappears

+  * Example acceptance criteria:
+    * Click on the 'Delete' link/button for the first cuisine line
+    * The cuisine entry is no longer shown

+### Delete all the Cuisines

+* As a user I want to click on the 'Delete' link/button for all cuisines, the page refreshes and it disappears

+  * Example acceptance criteria:
+    * Click on the 'Delete' link/button for the cuisines shown
+    * All deleted cuisines will disappear
+    * No cuisine entries will exist to be shown

+### Delete the last Cuisine

+* As a user I want to click on the 'Delete' link/button for the last cuisine, the page refreshes and it disappears

+  * Example acceptance criteria:
+    * Click on the 'Delete' link/button for the last cuisine line
+    * The cuisine entry is no longer shown

+### Edit Last Cuisine

+* As a user I want to click on the 'Edit' link/button on the last cuisine and that cuisine will be shown individually on a page where it can be edited, cancelled and amendments saved.

+* Example acceptance criteria:
+  * An input box with the existing cuisine text
+  * links/buttons to create a 'Cancel' the amendment and 'Edit' (save) the cuisine

+* As a user I want to click on the 'Edit' link/button for a cuisine and that cuisine will be shown individually on a page where it can be cancelled and then all cuisines will be shown.

+  * Example acceptance criteria:
+    * Each cuisine created will have a 'Delete' and 'Edit' link/button
+    * Clicking on Edit will show that cuisine individually with the text in an input box
+    * Clicking will return the user to the all cuisines shown page

+### Add cuisine

+* As a user I want to add a cuisine.

+* Example acceptance criteria:
+  * Entering text into the input box cuisine Name
+  * Clicking button 'Add Cuisine'
+  * The recipe name will appear on the 'get_cuisines' page

 ### Get Recipes Headings (Show all fixture recipes headings)